A visa (sometimes referred to as ‘Entry Clearance’) gives you permission to enter the UK.

 My programme is more than six months long

-If you are coming to the UK for the main purpose of studying a programme which is more than six months in length, you should apply for a Tier 4 visa in your home country before travelling.
+If you are coming to the UK for the main purpose of studying a programme which is more than six months in length, you should apply for the Student Visa Route in your home country before travelling.

 My programme is less than six months long